THESE JEWELLERY CRAFTS TAKE LESS THAN 5 MINUTES EACH TO MAKE

 - Every time you add a short piece of wire, add a little bead to it, so you have beads randomly spaced over the necklace.

 - When you are happy with your design, use the pliers to twist off the end of the wire so the whole thing stays together.
-Add the silver cord (I used this instead of chain to keep it extra cheap, but it also looks great and is more comfortable to wear).
+Add the silver cord (I used this instead of a chain to keep it extra cheap, but it also looks great and is more comfortable to wear).

 I hope you enjoyed these craft ideas and they help you out with Christmas gift ideas.
 Check out my Pinterest board for more Christmas gift inspiration.